2023-12-03 09:37:54

 In the interview with Le Parisien, Bruno Le Maire states that he also wants to include in this text a reduction in “deadlines for urban planning, commercial or public procurement disputes”.
 In the interview, he lists other “common sense” proposals: the automatic communication from one administration to another of information provided by companies or even the simplification of factory locations.

-Furthermore, when asked about senior unemployment, he reaffirmed his desire to review the duration of compensation.
+Furthermore, when asked regarding senior unemployment, he reaffirmed his desire to review the duration of compensation.
 In mid-November, he said he wanted to lower the duration of their compensation compared to that of other unemployed people, from 27 to 18 months.
 And to prevent those over 55 from being “pushed towards the exit well before their retirement”, new proposals are “needed”, he added.

-“We could, for example, open the possibility to a person over 55 years old to have a contract for four-fifths of their time, paid at 90% and with 100% of their retirement contribution,” proposed the minister.
+“We might, for example, open the possibility to a person over 55 years old to have a contract for four-fifths of their time, paid at 90% and with 100% of their retirement contribution,” proposed the minister.

 1701596997